DillonKoch/Ping-Pong/README.md

 - <a href="https://lab.osai.ai/">OpenTTGames Dataset</a>: an open online dataset of ping pong games shot at 120 frames per second
 - Videos I have personally taken with my iPhone 13, also recorded at 120 frames per second

-In both cases I label these videos using <a href="https://labelbox.com/">LabelBox</a>, an online data annotation tool.
+In both cases I labeled these videos using <a href="https://labelbox.com/">LabelBox</a>, an online data annotation tool.
 LabelBox limits the size of videos that can be uploaded, so I use [split_videos.py](/Data_Collection/split_videos.py) to split them up into smaller videos that can be uploaded.
 After labeling the videos, I download the labels to the [Data](/Data) folder using [download_labels.py](/Data_Collection/download_labels.py).